zhenning/riak_wiki/pages/Riak/Operations/Command-Line-Tools/Command-Line-Tools---search-cmd.md

 This script is used to interact with the Search functionality included with Riak.
 Make sure you've first
 [[enabled  Search|Configuration Files#riak_search]].
-The `INDEX` argument is optional for all commands and defaults to `test`.
+The `INDEX` argument is optional for all commands and defaults to `search`.

     search-cmd set-schema [INDEX] SCHEMAFILE : Set schema for an index.